Pzena Investment Management – Global Modern Slavery and Human Trafficking 2023 Statement

-We also promote diversity, equity, and inclusion and have formed a DEI Task Force to spearhead our efforts to prohibit all forms of discrimination based on age, race, nationality, ethnic origin, gender, sexual orientation, religion, marital status, or disability.
+We also promote diversity, equity, and inclusion and have formed a Diversity, Equity, and Inclusion (“DEI”) Task Force to spearhead our efforts to prohibit all forms of discrimination based on age, race, nationality, ethnic origin, gender, sexual orientation, religion, marital status, or disability.
 Pzena is committed to a work environment in which all individuals are treated with respect and dignity.

 In addition, all employees are made aware of the important role that they play in upholding our high standards of conduct and integrity in all we do through our Code of Business Conduct and Ethics, Employee Handbook, whistleblowing policy and other policies.

 We are a purchaser of products and services for the purposes of our internal operations.
 Our supply chains include providers of financial services data and software, and providers of business services including travel, hospitality, catering, and office supplies and services.